-Note

-• The SSE-050 and CMSDK build scripts include interconnections to a processor, but a processor mus

-be separately licensed and installed.

-• See the ARM® CoreLinkTM SDK-100 Release Notes for details on how to download and install the SDK-100 components you require.
+- The SSE-050 and CMSDK build scripts include interconnections to a processor, but a processor must be separately licensed and installed. - See the Arm[®] CoreLink[TM] SDK-101 Release Note for details about how to download and install the SDK-101 components that you require.